Getting Started with Star Wars: Legion

 • Faction-specific, which offer minor bonuses anyone in a given faction can use, but usually only affect specific units.

-• And finally we have the Character-specific command cards which can only be taken if the given character they are in your list.
-These are typically the most powerful cards and typically assures that the character they belong to will have an order issued to them, though once the character they belong to has been removed from the game they can no longer be played.
-Each player typically starts with a seven card hand with two each 1pip, 2pip, 3pip card and one 4pip card that will always be “Standing Orders”.
+• And finally we have the Character-specific command cards which can only be taken if the given character is in your list.
+These are typically the most powerful cards and usually ensure that the character they belong to will have an order issued to them, though once the character they belong to has been removed from the game they can no longer be played.
+Each player typically starts with a seven card hand with two of each 1pip, 2pip, 3pip card and one 4pip card that will always be “Standing Orders”.
+The player who selects the card with fewer pips on it goes first, rolling dice as a tiebreaker.

 The final step of the list building phase allows you to select which mission, deployment and battlefield condition cards you’d prefer.
-You pick 4 of each of these, and 3 will be chosen at random for you to pick from.
+You pick 4 of each of these, and they will be laid out in a random order for you to pick from.
+Players then get two turns choosing whether or not to discard the leftmost card of each type, until each player has removed two cards or passed.
 So while there is a degree of randomness there is strategic choice in being able to select a mission your army is best at.

 The game uses a 3’x6′ battlefield (or 3×3 for smaller skirmish games).
-From there you and your opponent compare the point total of your lists, the player with the fewest points gets a strong advantage, as their deck will be used in deciding which mission and deployment the game will use and can choose to go first or second.
+From there you and your opponent compare the point total of your lists, the player with the fewest points gets a strong advantage, as their deck will be used in deciding which mission and deployment the game will use.
 Once everything has been determined you set up the map, and then your army.

 Why should I even play this?